I Dreamt of a Flood, Caused by a Storm

 welcome to wait with us in 709 – a dance studio on the seventh floor of the theatre academy.

-this performance is three hours long. there will be regular possibilities to come and go from the space, and a separate resting area will be available in a nearby dance studio. you are also welcome to leave whenever it feels right for you. however, the piece is best experienced either in its entirety or by moving in and out over the full duration.
+this performance is three hours long. there will be regular possibilities to come and go from the space, and a separate resting area will be available in a nearby dance studio, you are welcome to leave whenever it feels right for you. however, the piece is best experienced either in its entirety, by moving in and out over the full duration.

 we offer an invitation to wait into/ through/ amongst, and even against our waiting space1.